 - The total duration of all the tracks should be more then 30 minutes.

-- There is no rules about song counts for albums but any release contains seven or more songs also considered as a album.
+- There is no rules about song counts for albums but any release containing seven or more songs also considered as an album.

 As the time duration is similar to LP we can consider an album as a form of LP.